citrix/CitrixDeveloper-VSCode/README.md

 ## Features

+### Implemented in this release (1.6.1)

+- Added the ability to consume RSS feed abd VSIX package hosted in a github repository

 ### Implemented in this release (1.6.0)
 - Ability to show community scripts that have a folder structure in them.
 This allows the script packagers to create a single script will multiple product folder within it.
 ![](images/communityscripts-tree.png)